 - View Certificate of Liability Insurance for Oregon

 - View your insurance in the app: Settings > Car > Lyft insurance

 We're opening Lyft Hubs across the country to offer in-person support for drivers.
 Your local Hub is a one-stop shop for answers on everything from setting up direct deposit to discovering where you’ll get the most ride requests.

 If you're already a driver in a different state and you're moving to Oregon, send us a message by selecting 'Contact Support' below with the following info:

 - Your new shipping address

-Make sure to bring the vehicle you plan to use to drive with Lyft, along with your license, insurance, registration, and business license (if you have one).
+If you're moving to Portland, visit the Lyft Hub for a vehicle inspection prior to being approved.
+Bring the vehicle you plan to use to drive with Lyft, along with your license, insurance, registration, and business license (if you have one).

-Moving from Portland to a different state?
-Find your new market here to see what steps you'll need to take.
+If you’re moving from Oregon to a different state, find your new state to see what documents you'll need.